 If you want to be a prophet of God, then you have to learn to hear His voice, follow His instructions, and share His message in the way He tells you.
 No personal opinions allowed.
 That disqualifies a lot of folks.

 You can’t decide to be a prophet on your own.
 God plants the seed in your heart, prepares and calls you for His service.

 Elisha and the Syrian army

-There’s a wonderful story of Elisha the prophet that illustrates the fact that God reveals things to His prophets, and they act accordingly.
-If you’re not familiar with it, I highly recommend you check it out (see II Kings 6:8-23).
+There’s a wonderful story of Elisha the prophet which illustrates the fact that God reveals things to His prophets, and they act accordingly.
+If you’re not familiar with it, I highly recommend you check it out (see 2 Kings 6:8-23 below).
 It highlights how a true prophet of God thinks and acts.

 I’ve read this story dozens of times.
 But recently, I saw something about being a prophet that I’d never noticed before.
 I’ll get to that in just a minute, but first, here’s a brief summary of the story.